mpicbg-csbd/unet-smfish-seg/notes/notes.md

 Is this true?
 Or just a result of switching from hand-labeled membrane to the output of the cellseg pipeline?

+NO!
+Even the output of the classifiers trained on the old hand-labeled membrane look much worse than some of the old, best predictions.

 # I can't see all my data or make the plots I want.